Venkher/Hello-world/README.md

 # Hello-world
 Venkher's repository
-Hi there, i'm and I am hee to learn
+Hi there, i'm Venkher and I am here to learn
 Learning how to make commit changes...